Wander over some of the many bridges crossing the Thames, including famous bridges such as London Bridge, Tower Bridge and Westminster Bridge.

 Charles Dickens lived and worked near the Thames for much of his life.
 He refers to the river in many of his novels such as Our Mutual Friend, where the story opens with a boat floating between the Iron bridge (Southwark) and the Stone bridge (London.)

-past HMS Belfast and along the riverfront to Tower Bridge
+continue past HMS Belfast and along the riverfront to Tower Bridge

 Tower Bridge and the Tower of London